dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 # AzureFunctionsNodeLeaderboards-Cosmos

 This project allows you to set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
 The app is a RESTful API service that stores game leaderboards (scores) and exposes them via well-known HTTP methods.
 Azure Application Insights service is used to provide information and metrics regarding application performance.
+A Unity game engine client is also provided, with a minimal SDK to access the Azure Function.

 ## Deployment